Vertigo is that sensation when a person feels that the world is spinning around him. It is a feeling of off balance.

 Recently, researchers discovered a new type of Vertigo called “Recurrent Spontaneous Vertigo with Head-Shaking Nystagmus” or (RSV-HNS).

 To diagnose RSV-HNS, the patients need to sit in a room without lights.
-The examiner changes the position of their heads, first in forward direction, then in side to side direction for about 15 seconds.
+The examiner changes the position of their heads, first in forwarding direction, then inside to side direction for about 15 seconds.
 The camera records the patient’s eye motions.
 It results in those who have RSV-HSN making an eye movement which lasts longer than the others.
 This movement is known as “nystagmus”.

 Compared to other types of Vertigo, RSV-HSN shows a more severe sensation of motion sickness.
 People with RSV-HSN experience things like nausea, headaches, vomiting, and an unwillingness to head motions.
 These symptoms can be experienced anywhere from a couple of times a week to once a year.